“Il n’y a Plus Rien” (There is Nothing Left)

 Premier mouvement (First Movement)

-Materials: Slide projectors, black and white slides from 16mm film, colour slides, mirror film, cotton sheet (100% combed Egyptian cotton with 400 thread count, weaved to 310cm width, manufactured by Peter Reed, Royal Warrant of Appointment to Her Majesty The Queen), timber framing, blackboard paint, dimensions variable.
+Materials: Slide projectors, black and white slides from 16mm film, colour slides, mirror film, cotton sheet (100% combed Egyptian cotton with 400 thread count, weaved to 310cm width, manufactured by Peter Reed, Royal Warrant of Appointment to Her Majesty The Queen), timber framing, blackboard paint.

 A woman describes the city of Alexandria, saying “Il n’y a plus rien” (there is nothing left).
 The sentence turns into a refrain, addressing the difficulty in exploring the past and seeing the present.